 Please consult your employer and tax advisor to make sure of your eligibility for contributions.

-If you will be 55 or older during the tax year, you are eligible for $1,000 additional contribution.
-If you are on family coverage, married and your spouse will be 55 or older in the tax year, then you get an additional $1,000.
+If you will be 55 or older during the tax year, you are eligible for $1,000 additional catch-up contribution.
+If your spouse is 55 or older and you have family coverage, your spouse may contribute an additional $1,000 but to a separate HSA account opened in their own name.

 You can find more details on contribution limits at the IRS website here.